This post will be helpful if you’re looking to:

 - You can do manual reporting in Excel sheets.
 I have done that and honestly hated it for every week I had to put in the numbers manually.
 Manual data entry work for that report increased with each new page added or updated.

 - You can create exploration reports in GA4 with a connected Google search console property.
 I like this option until I have to share this report with the stakeholders.
-You do not want to ask them to look at the nth report and figure out if they have access and the steps to access that particular report inside GA4.
-Though you have better quality data, there are fewer customization options in the exploration section of GA4 as compared to Looker Studio.
+You do not want to ask them to look at the nth report and determine if they have access and the steps to access that particular report inside GA4.
+Though you have better-quality data, there are fewer customization options in the exploration section of GA4 compared to Looker Studio.

 How to Combine GA4 and GSC Data